NovySan/unl-digifab/exercises/ex3.md

 2. Design
    - Refer to our [week3 tutorials](../sessions/week3.md) and the video recording.
    - You will create a complete 2D layout for your part in Rhino.
-   - You do not necessarily need to assemble it in 3D, in Rhino.
-     - (If it helps you to think through how the piece will go together, then extrude your outlines as 2D parts, and rotate/translate/assemble them in 3D)
+   - You do not necessarily need to assemble it in 3D in Rhino.
+(Though if it helps you to think through how the piece will go together, then extrude your outlines as 2D parts, and rotate/translate/assemble them in 3D)
 3. Fabrication
    - You need to actually fabricate this assignment from some flat material.
      -  I suggest that you use salvaged corrogated cardboard.